 From a policy standpoint, the conditions related to financial resource availability, human resource training, and export market have improved in recent years.
-However, as these conditions differ slightly from the conditions required for the mining sector, the related legislations and policies need to be altered and fine-tuned to encompass the needs of the downstream industry.
+However, as these conditions differ slightly from the conditions required for the mining sector, the related legislations and policies need to be upgraded and fine-tuned to also encompass the needs of the downstream industry.

-In recent years, there has been a pronounced shift in the government's role in the development and implementation of large projects.
-The government transitioned from being a passive player that only provided the policy environment for private investment to an active player that constructs infrastructure and industrial projects through government-owned resources rather than waiting for private companies to invest in these endeavors.
-Some of these shifts observed since 2018 are:
+In recent years, there has been a pronounced shift in the government's role in the development of large projects.
+The government has transitioned from being a passive player that only provides the policy environment for private investment to an active player that constructs infrastructure and industrial projects through government-owned resources rather than waiting for private companies to invest in these endeavors.
+Some of the shifts observed since 2018 are:

-- Increased involvement of state-owned enterprises Erdenes Mongol LLC and Erdenet Mining Corporation in financing and implementing developmental projects - Establishment of a state-owned parent company, Mongolian Railway (MTZ), to construct new railway lines (not related to the existing Ulaanbaatar Railway, UBTZ, which is partially owned by the Russian government) - Resources from Erdenes Tavan Tolgoi JSC were used to finance the construction of the Tavan Tolgoi-Zuunbayan and Tavan Tolgoi-Gashuunsukhait railways - For the Tavan Tolgoi-Zuunbayan railway, construction brigades were formed within the Mongolian Army Forces to build the 400-kilometer railway within the span of two years - Foreign loan was used to finance the state-owned oil refinery in Dornogovi province - Construction of the infrastructure for the oil refinery was financed by the Development Bank of Mongolia (DBM) - With the issuance of the Erdenes Tavan Tolgoi (ETT) bond, the Mongolian Stock Exchange (MSE) became a way for companies to raise funds for developmental projects - Commercial banks actively participated in the construction of the two Tavan Tolgoi railways through loan issuances
+- Increased involvement of Erdenes Mongol LLC and Erdenet Mining Corporation as state-owned enterprises to finance and organize developmental projects - Government established state-owned railway companies using the state-owned parent company Mongolian Railway (MTZ), which is not related to the existing Ulaanbaatar Railway (UBTZ) - Erdenes Tavan Tolgoi JSC resources were utilized to finance construction of the Tavan Tolgoi-Zuunbayan and Tavan Tolgoi-Gashuunsukhait railway - For the Tavan Tolgoi-Zuunbayan railway, construction brigades were formed within the Mongolian Army Forces and built the 400-kilometer railway within the span of two years - The government also used foreign loan to finance the Dornogobi oil refinery - The construction of the infrastructure for the oil refinery was financed by the Development Bank of Mongolia - The Mongolian Stock Exchange became a source of financing for developmental projects with the issuance of the Erdenes Tavan Tolgoi bond - Commercial banks actively participated in the construction of the Tavan Tolgoi railways through loan issuances

-Prior to 2007, Mongolia did not intend to actively manage its mineral holdings but was rather planning to passively reap the benefits of a mining sector mainly developed through foreign direct investment.
-However, since the the establishment of the investment agreement with Rio Tinto for the Oyu Tolgoi project, Mongolia began to actively manage and expand its holdings of mineral licenses and utilize its mineral resources for economic development through the creation of various joint stock corporate structures.
-Based on the synergies created from the formation of these corporate structures, Mongolia is able to raise the necessary financing on its own and use the funds to finance large projects within the downstream industry.
+In 2007, Mongolia had not intended to actively manage its mineral holdings, but rather was planning to utilize foreign direct investment to reap the benefits from the development of the mining sector passively.
+However, since the establishment of the investment agreement with Rio Tinto for the Oyu Tolgoi project, Mongolia has begun to actively manage and expand its holdings of mineral licenses and use its resources for economic development through creation of joint stock corporate structures.
+Using the synergies created from the formation of these corporate structures, the country is now able to raise the necessary financing on its own and finance large projects within the downstream industry.

-This study will provide an overview of the current state and development of the heavy industry in Mongolia, which includes the downstream industry.
-Within the scope of the overview, related developmental policies will be highlighted along with current progresses of major mining and processing projects.
-The overview will cover the main mineral resources of Mongolia, such as coal, iron ore, crude oil, and copper.
+The study will provide an overview of the current state and development of the heavy industry in Mongolia, which includes the downstream industry.
+Within the scope of the overview, related developmental policies will be highlighted as well as the current progress of major mining and processing projects.
+The overview will cover the main mineral resources of Mongolia - coal, iron ore, crude oil, and copper.

-Afterwards, the study will specifically focus on the copper downstream industry.
-The review of the copper downstream industry will consist of international and domestic markets, and the demand and supply in the respective markets.
+Then, the study will focus of the downstream industry specifically related to copper.
+The copper downstream industry review will consist of international and domestic market and the demand and supply in the respective markets.
 Additionally, international and domestic case studies and the current and ongoing infrastructure projects which impact the copper downstream industry will be briefly examined.